qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

    click the checkbox below the drop-down menu title.
 C. **Compass offset**: Compass offsets can be used to compensate for declination (to adjust bearings collected using magnetic bearings to true north bearings).
-Click the |radiobuttonon| :guilabel:`Manual` radio button to enter the offset in the text box or click the |radiobuttonon|
+Click the |radioButtonOn| :guilabel:`Manual` radio button to enter the offset in the text box or click the |radioButtonOn|
    :guilabel:`From Attribute` radio button to select the attribute field containing the offsets.
 For both of these options, east declinations should be entered using positive values, and west declinations should use negative